jayden38/mitum-currency-doc/docs/operations-guide-docs/keypair.rst

    "keys", "{key: rd89Gx..., weight: 50}, {key: skRdC6..., weight: 50}"
    "balance", "{currency: MCC, amount: 10000}, {currency: MCC2, amount: 20000}"

-* Account에는 threshold값을 설정합니다.
-1 < thresohold <= 100.
+* Set the threshold value in Account.
+1 <thresohold <= 100.
-* key들의 weight 합은 100이 되어야 합니다.
-.. csv-table:: "key가 한 개만 있는 경우"
+* The sum of the weights of the keys should be 100.
+*
+.. csv-table:: "case with only one key"
     :widths: 30, 300

     "keys", "{key: rd89Gx..., weight: 100}                                                           "

-.. csv-table:: "key가 여러개 있는 경우"
+.. csv-table:: "case with multiple keys"
     :widths: 30, 300

     "keys", "{key: rd89Gx..., weight: 40}, {key: skRdC6..., weight: 30}, {key: mymMwq..., weight: 30}"

-* 같은 *publickey* 의 조합에서도 *weight* 나 *threshold* 가 다르면 *address* 는 다른 값을 갖게 됩니다.
+* Even in the same *publickey* combination, *address* will have different values if *weight* or *threshold* are different.

-Address 확인
+Check Address
 ---------------

-* public key에서 address를 확인하는 방법은 다음과 같습니다.
+* How to check the address in the public key is as follows.

 .. code-block:: sh